nolanlawson/css-talk-2022/markdown.md

 ???

-An alternative to shadow DOM is to use style scoping from frameworks like Vue, Svelte, or CSS Modules.
+An alternative to shadow DOM is to use style scoping from frameworks like Vue or Svelte.
 In a sense, these "polyfill" shadow DOM style scoping by modifying the selectors with unique classes, tags, or attributes.

+In this case, you can see how Svelte effectively turns an inefficient selector into an efficient selector that benefits from both the hashmap and Bloom filter optimization.

 There are different ways to do style scoping.
 But knowing what you know now about how browsers do style calculation, you can see how this effectively can turn unperformant selectors (like the first one)